When Do Med Supp Plans K, L, M, & N Make Sense?

 Learn more about the value of Plan N and elevate your knowledge during Integrity’s monthly webinars, Plan N for the Win.
 Visit RitterIM.com/Events for upcoming dates.

-Enrollees pay premiums, copays (e.g., $20 for a doctor visit, $50 for ER visits that don’t lead to inpatient admission), and the Part B deductible ($240 in 2024).
+Enrollees pay premiums, copays (e.g., $20 for a doctor visit, $50 for ER visits that don’t lead to inpatient admission), and the Part B deductible of$240 ($257 in 2025).
 There’s no other deductible beyond the Part B deductible.

 In exchange, Plan N coverage pays for 80% of foreign travel emergency costs and 100% of each of its Medicare Supplement benefits related to Medicare Part A, Part B coinsurance/copayment, pints of blood, and skilled nursing facility care.